 Number of Attempts: After a fail result, a student will only be allowed to take the preliminary examination one additional time while working toward the completion of any one program of study.
-The result of the examination is communicated to the student and the Academic and Instructional Services Office as soon as possible at the conclusion of the examination.

 The preliminary examination must be retaken if the final examination is not passed within five years of the original examination.